Maeslantkering: 8 November 2007 storm

 In order to test the barrier in actual stormy conditions, the water level threshold at which the computer system would start the closing procedure was lowered from 3.0 m over NAP to 2.6 m, for the duration of the 2007 storm season.
 On 8 November 2007, a storm from the northwest hit the Dutch coast.
 A storm surge, high enough to start the barrier's closing procedure, occurred.
 The barrier was closed due to a storm surge for the first time since its construction.
 As the Oosterscheldekering and Hartelkering storm surge barriers were also closed, the entire Dutch coast was protected against flooding for the first time since 1976.
 At 22:00 local time (CET), Dutch TV brought the news that maritime traffic on the Nieuwe Waterweg was shut off.
 The closing procedure of the Maeslantkering started at 23:10.
 The barrier was completely closed at 01:00 and was reopened on 9 November around 17:00.

+21 December 2023 storm

+On December 21, 2023 the Maeslantkering was closed automatically at the 3.0 m threshold for the first time in history.
+During the day a forecast had been made that the water level in Rotterdam would reach critical height of 3.0 m above NAP at around 23:30.
+There were discussions to close the Maeslantkering manually before that time, and the Port of Rotterdam started reducing traffic at 16:00.

+Around 18:00 the traffic across the Nieuwe Waterweg came to a complete standstill.
+Before the decision was actually made to manually close the Maeslantkering, the computer systems intervened and had begun the automatic closing procedure.
+Closing started at 20:15, a process which takes about 2 hours.
+The next day at 4:45 the gates were opened again.